KevinPalaciosQ/code-core-from-scrath-readme/README.md

 1. In the first case, if Alice is lying, what the professor says would be a lie.
 2. Bob says that at least someone studied
 3. If Charlie says that 2 study the previous preposition would be a lie.
-Bob is telling the Truth
+# Bob is telling the Truth
 ```
+# Which comes first, cereal or milk?